Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 ```
 rclone ls lumi-465000001:"<proj_id>:<bucket>"
 ```
+Where `462000007` would be your own project you have configured authentication for and `<proj_id>` is the numerical project id for the other project.

 **Curl**

-Don't use curl unless you have to.
-But if you do, the main point here is that the project id has to be included with the bucket and object name when generating the signature.
+Don't use curl unless you have to, main point here is that the project id owning the bucket has to be included with the bucket and object name when generating the signature.

 ```
 object=README.md
-bucket=myBucket
+bucket=BucketName
 project=465000001
 resource="/$project:$bucket/$object"
 endPoint=https://lumidata.eu$resource